Impact of Coronavirus/COVID-19 on special/intensive care for newborns – a parents’ perspective

 The Coronavirus/COVID-19 pandemic creates exceptional challenges, especially for the care of the most vulnerable groups of patients – such as sick and preterm born children.
 It is therefore important to explore parents’ experiences related to these challenges as they play a crucial role in the care of their babies – not only at home but also in the hospital setting.
 Having unique insights to the perceived problems will help identify strengths and weaknesses of the care provision in context of the crisis response.
 Finally, conclusions can be drawn for future emergencies and the impact on neonatal care.

 Please note the survey is closed now and currently being evaluated.
-Updates will be published on our website soon.
+Updates will be announced in the EFCNI newsletter and published on our website.
 We thank everyone who participated in this survey for their contribution.

 This research is a joint initiative by EFCNI and GLANCE.
 It is carried out by the Scientific Affairs Department of the European Foundation for the Care of Newborn Infants (EFCNI) (www.efcni.org) in collaboration with representatives of parent organisations, COINN (Council of International Neonatal Nurses), ESPR (European Society for Paediatric Research), NIDCAP (Newborn Individualized Developmental Care and Assessment Program), and UENPS (Union of European Neonatal & Perinatal Societies).